 Rental Accommodation Scheme

-RAS properties will be allocated to people who are in receipt of Rent Supplement for more than 18 months and who have been assessed by the Housing Authority as having a long-term housing need (excluding asylum seekers or other non-nationals who do not have leave to remain in the State permanently).
-The scheme is being administered by the Housing Authority and provides good quality rented accommodation for eligible persons to meet long-term housing need.
+RAS properties will be allocated to people who are in receipt of Rent Supplement for more than 18 months and who have been assessed by the Council as having a long-term housing need (excluding asylum seekers or other non-nationals who do not have leave to remain in the State permanently).
+The scheme is being administered by the Council and provides good quality rented accommodation for eligible persons to meet long-term housing need.

 What requirements / criteria does the tenant have to meet to qualify for RAS?

-- Assessed as having a medium to long-term housing need i.e. the tenant must be on the Sligo County Council housing list.
+- Must be assessed as having a medium to long-term housing need i.e. the tenant must be on the Sligo County Council housing list.

 - The tenant must be in receipt of Rent Supplement for more than 18 months.